ITensor/website/docs/book/index.md

 After creating an Index, most of its properties are permanently fixed.
-The philosophy of ITensor is that indices have a meaning at the time they are created.
+The philosophy of ITensor is that indices have a meaning given at the time they are created.
-A new Index can be created to take the place of an old one, but the semantic meaning of a given Index object cannot be modified.
+A new Index can be created to take the place of an old one, but the semantic meaning of a given Index object cannot be changed.

 ### Priming Indices